ncpa0/pr-changelog-gen/README.md

 #### -p --pr-title-matcher

 This option can defined a Regular Expression that will be used to determine which PRs are to be included in the changelog.
 This argument can only define a single Regular Expression.
 If you need to define multiple Regular Expressions or add flags or labels to it you should use the `pr-changelog-gen.prTitleMatcher` section of your `package.json` instead.

+#### -e --exclude-prs

+A list of PR numbers to exclude from the changelog.

+#### -x --exclude-pattern

+A regex pattern that will be used to determine if a Pull Request should be excluded from the changelog.

 #### -d --date-format